S. Korean lawmakers call for dismissal of foreign minister | Politics

 The motion said the trip made no diplomatic achievements and undermined South Korea's national interest and international image.

-At the heart of the alleged blunders cited in the motion were comments made by Yoon in New York after a brief chat with President Joe Biden at a Global Fund conference.
+At the heart of the alleged blunders cited in the motion were comments made by Yoon in New York after a brief chat with President Joe Biden at a Global Fund conference last week.

+A microphone belonging to South Korea's MBC television caught Yoon talking to Park and other aides.

 After the video was widely shared on South Korean social media, Yoon's office denied he was referring to Biden or the US Congress.